brownerd/rdmkit-site/README.md

-# RDMKIT
+# RDMKIT site

 ## List to fix

-- paragraph spacing

-- tell headings from paragraphs

-- button issues
-  - line-height
-  - border

-- add baseline
-- set :root
+- set up travis

 ## Web typography articles and tools
 - [CSS Baseline: The Good, The Bad And The Ugly](https://www.smashingmagazine.com/2012/12/css-baseline-the-good-the-bad-and-the-ugly/)